rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 Streams of values
 -----------------
 With these three interfaces in place we can now start creating streams of values.
-Although most use cases of reactive collections are in real time data and nonblocking calculations/IO, it turns out that you can also use interactive collections as the source of a stream.
-In this case the `Observable` emit the elements of the `Iterable` one by one and consider them as events/data that is pushed to the `Observer`.
-Using an interactive source is especially useful for practicing as you have full control over the source.
+Although most use cases of reactive collections are in the realm of real-time data, non-blocking calculations or I/O, it turns out that you can also use interactive collections as the source of a stream.
+In this case the `Observable` emits the elements of the `Iterable` one by one and considers them as events/data that is pushed to the `Observer`.
+Using an interactive source is especially useful for practising, as you have full control over the source.

 ### Your first `Observable`
-The most simple `Observable` is the one that emits a number of values as *OnNext* events and finishes with an *OnCompleted* event.
+The simplest `Observable` is the one that emits a number of values as *OnNext* events and finishes with an *OnCompleted* event.

 ```scala
 val emit123: Observable[Int] = Observable.just(1, 2, 3)